maxdeviant/degree/Assignment_6.md

 Once the victim has handed over their personal information, the phishing attempt is almost a success.
 All that remains is to make proper use of the acquired credentials.
 Depending on the nature of the information obtained, phishers can do anything from logging into corresponding accounts, transferring money out of the victim’s account, or even stealing the victim’s identity.

+##Background

+The first instance of phishing dates back to September 1995, when phishers began asking users of America Online Inc. (AOL) for their passwords.
+The attackers would pose as AOL employees and ask the user to reveal their password, which would then be used to compromise the account.

+The individuals performing these attacks were using an application called ‘AOHell,’ which would allow the attacker to clear all the messages in a chat room in order to make their messages more prominent, download large files without paying AOL for the bandwidth, and, most dangerously, allow the attacker to pose as an AOL official.

+If a user unwittingly handed over their password to a phisher, they would find themselves faced with the attacker changing it, thus locking the account, or even having credit card numbers tied to the account stolen.

 ##Vulnerability

 When broached on the subject of phishing, many people will assure themselves that “it could never happen to me, I’m too smart to fall for that.”